stas-sultanov/azure-monitor-telemetry/doc/readme.md

 	}
 );

-// create second telemetry publisher without Entra based authentication var secondTelemetryPublisher = new HttpTelemetryPublisher (
+// create second Telemetry Publisher with no authentication var secondTelemetryPublisher = new HttpTelemetryPublisher (
 	httpClient,